sampotts/plyr/readme.md

   <tr>
     <td><code>isReady()</code></td>
     <td>&mdash;</td>
-    <td>Determine if the player is ready to accept API calls - this is because HTML5 is ready instantly but YouTube and Vimeo can take some time to load their APIs.</td>
+    <td>Determine if the player is loaded and UI ready - this is because HTML5 is ready instantly but YouTube and Vimeo can take some time to load their APIs.</td>
   </tr>
   <tr>
     <td><code>on()</code></td>
     <td>String, Function</td>
     <td>Watch for an event (first argument) and run a callback function (second argument).
-This saves you doing your own <code>addEventListner</code>s.</td>
+This saves you doing your own <code>addEventListner</code> code.</td>
   </tr>
   <tr>
     <td><code>play()</code></td>